gunita27/Shop_Partner/README.md

 # Shop_Partner
-An A.I Powered product selling website.
+An A.I Powered product selling website here is a website clear new changes added